Iatrogenesis: When Getting Sick Comes from your Cholesterol Medications, By Dr. Millie Lytle, ND, MPH, CNS

 - Unnecessary treatment for profit

-We know that drugs cause nutrient depletions however their safety profile does not need to include research into unknown drug-nutrient depletions.
+We know that drugs cause nutrient depletions, however their safety profile does not need to include research into unknown drug-nutrient depletions.
 Nor do medical doctors make a habit of recommending supplementation when patients are taking certain medications.

 Statin medications are among the most commonly prescribed and their prescription is becoming more routine, even for younger and healthy patients4.
 The New Heart Disease and Stroke Prevention Guidelines for Doctors’ were released in November 2013 by the American Heart Association and the American College of Cardiology.
 From the title, these guidelines sound helpful, as they are basically recommendations for healthcare providers across the nation created through years of scientific research.
 Some could say the research they focused on was extremely biased, promoting statin medications for children and healthy adults, who could be managed through diet and safer nutrient alternatives.
 The guidelines quote4: Cholesterol-lowering HMG-COA reductase Inhibitors, commonly known as statin drugs, could be prescribed to an estimated 33 million Americans without cardiovascular disease who have a 7.5 percent or higher risk for a heart attack or stroke within the next 10 years, including younger, overweight people who are otherwise still healthy.
 They are also recommended for people 1) with a history of heart attack, stroke or blood vessel condition such as chronic artery disease, 2) 21 and older who have a very high level of bad cholesterol (190 mg/dL or higher) and 3) Type 1 or Type 2 diabetes who are 40 to 75 years old.
 Whether or not statin medications are effective in these groups or not still puts the population at risk for suffering side effects from the medications themselves.
 Side effects also need to be treated.
-Here are the common side effects associated with Statin medication and some correlating nutrient deficiencies.
+Here are the common side effects5 associated with Statin medication6 and some correlating nutrient deficiencies.

-Forgetfulness CoQ10, L-Carnitine
+• Forgetfulness - Depletes CoQ10, L-Carnitine

-Abdominal cramping or pain CoQ10, Magnesium
+• Abdominal cramping or pain - Depletes CoQ10, Magnesium

 CoEnzyme Q10 (CoQ10) deficiency can also lead to heart failure, hypertension, arrhythmias, cardiomyopathy, and atherosclerosis, hyperthyroidism and male infertility6.
 A deficiency in CoQ10 leads to fatigue, mental confusion, tired, heavy and stiff muscles, shortness of breath and forgetfulness6.

-While these side effects are well known, what’s not known, by patients and physicians alike, is these side effects are the result of drug-induced nutrient depletions.
+While these side effects are well known, what is not known by patients and physicians alike, is these side effects are the result of drug-induced nutrient depletions.
 Even more important is that combination prescribing, a drug and a nutrient could potentially alleviate side effects from medications, reducing the burden on both patient and doctor.
 For instance, statin or cholesterol medication depletes an innate energy nutrient called CoQ107.
 While the literature has been clear on this since at least 2005, it has never been deemed “strong enough” to warrant the recommendation of CoQ10 for all or even a portion of cholesterol or heart patients8.
 Medical Science Monitor published just this month, a Randomized Clinical Trial showing that CoQ10 supplementation (50 mg twice daily) effectively reduced mild to moderate statin-induced muscular symptoms in 75% of the test subjects, effectively helping people complete their daily activities without pain9.

 In patients who have coronary artery disease and using statin therapy, CoQ10, at 300mg per day has been shown to reduce the levels of inflammatory markers Tumor Necrosis Factor-αlpha and increase antioxidant status (Vitamin E, superoxide dismutase, catalase, and glutathione peroxidase as compared to the placebo group at week 12 and week 429.
 Therefore CoQ10 supplementation at 300 mg/d significantly enhances antioxidant enzymes activities and lowers inflammation in patients who have CAD during statins therapy, which is protective for people with this deadly disease.

-L-Carnitine: One hundred and two patients meeting the American College of Rheumatology criteria for FMS were randomized into the study.
+One hundred and two patients meeting the American College of Rheumatology criteria for FMS were randomized into the study.
 The treatment consisted of 2 capsules/day of 500 mg L-Carnitine or placebo plus one intramuscular (i.m.) injection of either 500 mg L-Carnitine or placebo for 2 weeks.
 During the following 8 weeks the patients took 3 capsules daily containing either 500 mg L-Carnitine or placebo.
 The "total myalgic (muscle pain) score" and the number of positive tender points declined significantly and equally in both groups until the 6th week of treatment.
 After the 10th week, a statistically significant improvement in depression and musculo-skeletal pain resulted in the L-Carnitine group.
 Significantly larger improvements in quality of life were observed in L-Carnitine group than in placebo group for most parameters.
 Therefore L-Carnitine improved pain, mood and quality of life in fibromyalgia patients10.

 One study found Vitamin D3 deficiency was most common among Arab and Indo-Pakistani, veiled and non-veiled, as compared to Caucasian pain and fibromyalgia patients.
 Once the pain patients were supplement with Vitamin D, this treatment resulted in clinical improvement in 90% of patients11.
 In 2009 study published in the Journal of Clinical Rheumatology found that 74% of fibromyalgia/muscle pain patients were deficient in Vitamin D3.
 Treatment resulted in clinical improvement in 90% of patients12.